Introduction

 We may share limited personal information with trusted service providers to support our operations.
 These include:

-- Q One Tech – for research study administration and survey management
+- Custom built in-house platform– for research study administration and survey management

-- Cloud storage providers (such as Dropbox, Google Workspace, or OneDrive) – for secure file storage and backup
+- Cloud storage provider (such as Dropbox, Google Workspace, AWS or OneDrive) – for secure hosting, file storage and backup Revolut (An FCA approved UK regulated bank) – for secure incentive payments and bank transfers

-Some providers may process data outside the UK/EU.
+Some providers may process data outside the UK/EU, including the United States where applicable.
 Where this occurs, we ensure compliance through the use of Standard Contractual Clauses (SCCs) or the UK International Data Transfer Agreement (IDTA) to guarantee equivalent safeguards.

 All processors operate under strict contracts and Data Processing Agreements (DPAs) and must maintain ISO 27001-level security or equivalent.